-The win over Army marked Navy's 11th consecutive victory over its biggest rivals.
-Other big wins for Navy in 2012 included a come-from-behind 31-30 victory over Indiana and wins over bowl bound East Carolina (56-28) and Central Michigan (31-13).
+The win over Army marked Navy’s 11th consecutive victory over its biggest rivals.

-The Mids posted an impressive 9-4 record in 2010, defeated Army for a series-record ninth-consecutive time, defeated Notre Dame in consecutive seasons for only the third time in school history and appeared in a school-record eighth-consecutive bowl game.
-The Mids finished sixth in the country in rushing offense (284.8) and ninth in the country in passing efficiency (156.7).
+The Mids posted an impressive 9-4 record in 2010, defeated Army for a series-record ninth-consecutive time, defeated Notre Dame in consecutive seasons for only the third time in school history and appeared in a bowl game for the eighth-straight year.

 The 2009 season was one to remember, as the Mids tied a school record for wins with 10, won a school-record seventh-consecutive Commander-In-Chief’s Trophy, appeared in a school-record seventh-consecutive bowl game and ran their winning streak against the other two Service Academies to an amazing 15-straight games.
 The Mids capped the season off with a 35-13 rout of Missouri in the Texas Bowl.

 The Mids posted an 8-5 record in 2008 and participated in the EagleBank Bowl.
 The Mids won the Commander-In-Chief’s Trophy thanks to a 33-27 victory over Air Force and a 34-0 win over Army.
-Other landmark wins during the 2008 season included a 24-17 victory over 16th-ranked Wake Forest, which was Navy's first win over a team ranked in the Associated Press Top 25 since 1985, as well as Navy's victory the previous week over Rutgers.
-It was the first time since 1981 that Navy beat teams currently in the BCS in back-to-back weeks.

 Ingram came to Navy from Bucknell, where he served as the offensive coordinator and offensive line coach for two seasons.